 Over the course of the semester students should submit FIVE reading reflections.
 Each week (unless otherwise noted) students will have the opportunity to submit a 2-page reflection paper in which they 1) summarize the key arguments of the readings 2) describe their reflections/thoughts on the readings and 3) provide at least 3 discussion questions they would like the class to address.
 Students will also submit their discussion questions to the Quercus discussion board so that discussion facilitators can reference them.
 Summaries must be submitted before class.
-Reflection papers must be submitted by 9am the day before class meetings (Tuesdays).
+Questions must be submitted to the discussion board by 10am on class meeting days and reflection papers must be submitted by 12pm on class meeting days (Mondays)